elmyrockers/EzAuth/README.md

 	include 'register_form.php';
 	```
-	Then, you can try to submit this register form, then view its result on your localhost.
+	Then, you can try to submit this register form, and view its result on your localhost.
 Good luck!

 ## Reference